 - Too much fluoride from environmental sources (natural high water fluoride levels) or overuse of fluoride rinses, toothpaste, and fluoride supplements

-Good oral hygiene will help if the teeth are stained from a food or fluid, or discolored due to poor cleaning.
+Good oral hygiene will help if teeth are stained from a food or fluid, or if they are discolored due to poor cleaning.

 Talk to your dentist about abnormal tooth color.
 However, if the color seems to be related to a medical condition, you should talk to your regular health care provider as well.

 Call your provider if:

 - Your teeth are an abnormal color without an apparent cause